 The Rausser College of Natural Resources Honors Program is designed to support undergraduate students interested in developing, executing, and evaluating a year-long independent research project under the guidance of a faculty mentor.

 Students who successfully complete the Honors Program will earn recognition at graduation and will also receive a notation of Honors in their major on their diploma.
 The Honors Symposium, held once each semester, gives all Honors students the opportunity to present their research to fellow students, faculty, Deans, friends, and family.

 Students are responsible for creating their research within the limitations that may exist due to public health guidelines.
 As is the case with any research project, the student should work with the faculty to determine the possibility for remote, lab, or field research as they apply to the specific project.

 Plant and microbial biology student Mary Ahern.
 Photo: Jim Block

-- Possess an overall GPA of 3.6 or higher.
+- Possess a minimum overall UC GPA of 3.6 or higher.

-- Students must be on campus for two semesters of consecutive research (no EAP, no summer).
+- Must be on campus for two semesters of consecutive research.

 - Write an honors research thesis and submit copies to your Faculty Sponsor/Research Mentor.
-Thesis format will conform to the expectations for submission of a "publishable" paper to the relevant research discipline.
-A one page summary of your paper is due to the Honors Program Coordinator the day of the oral presentation.
+The thesis format will conform to the expectations for submission of a "publishable" paper to the relevant research discipline.

 How to Apply